danBhentschel/playground-0F0Z07mz/markdowns/01_intro/02_about.md

 # What is a disk partition?
-A partition is a part of a block device.
-Partitioning is a means of segmenting a **physical** device into multiple smaller **logical** devices.
-If you think in terms of architecture, a partition is a temporary wall used to separate a large open space into smaller individual spaces, such as cubicles.
+A partition is a portion of a block device.
+If you think in terms of architecture, a partition is a temporary wall used to separate parts of a large room into smaller pseudo-rooms, such as cubicles.

 ![Image of cubicles](cubicle.jpg "A cubicle")

-## MBR partitioning scheme

-## GPT partitioning scheme
+Partitions in block devices are similar in that they take a large, (usually) **physical** block device and segment it into multiple smaller, **logical** block devices.
+Each logical block device is called a partition.

+# Characteristics of a partition
+A partition:

+ * Is a portion of a single larger block device
+ * Is comprised of contiguous data blocks
+ * Cannot be trivially moved or resized

+# Partitioning schemes
+There are [a number of partitioning schemes](https://unix.stackexchange.com/q/289389) in existence, but the vast majority of them are so archaic as to be only a curiosity today.
+In general practice you will only need to know about two partitioning schemes: MBR and GPT.